Check out the “Where to buy” page to find a dealer or distributor in your area.

 Why does Print File use polypropylene and not polyethylene for their print preservers, slide preservers, and album pages?

 For almost thirty years, Print File has manufactured negative preservers from polyethylene, an archival material proven safe for maximum long-term storage.
 We use polyethylene since the alternative polypropylene, creates a greater static charge, which consequently attracts more dirt and dust to the negative.
-In addition, dust and scratches are more noticeable on enlarged negatives and slides; therefore, it is imperative that the conditions to reduce dust and scratches be controlled as much as possible.
+In addition, dust and scratches are more noticeable on enlarged negatives; therefore, it is imperative that the conditions to reduce dust and scratches be controlled as much as possible.
 We optimize these conditions by manufacturing our negative preservers from polyethylene.

 PVC or Polyvinyl chlorides are very harmful to photographic material.
 Any plastic formulated from PVC should be avoided and will cause rapid image degradation.
 PVC contains and transfers plasticizers, salts, and hydrochloric acid to print emulsion, which is very harmful to photographic material.